BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 What do I want to do when I grow up?

-This event is a collaboration among BEAT, the Daniels Faculty Committee on Diversity and Equity and the Graduate Architecture Landscape and Design Student Union (GALDSU).
-It is open to Daniels Faculty students and registration is not required.
+This event was a collaboration among BEAT, the Daniels Faculty Committee on Diversity and Equity and the Graduate Architecture Landscape and Design Student Union (GALDSU).
+It was open to Daniels Faculty students and registration was not required.

 What in your career so far has surprised you?